 Many of us lead busy, stressful lives.
 Sometimes things can become overwhelming and you are left wondering how you can gain some control back.
 Here are 5 easy and achievable steps you can take…

-- Put it away, don’t put it down
+1. Put it away, don’t put it down

-It’s simple, you use ingredients to cook with?
+It’s simple, you use ingredients to cook with.
 Put them away after you’ve used them.
-You’ve drank your morning coffee?
+You’ve drunk your morning coffee?
 Put the cup in the dishwasher instead of the countertop.
 You just tried on a shirt but don’t want to wear it?
 Hang it back up and don’t throw it on the floor.
 Small steps can lead to big changes.

-- Press the reset button every night
+2. Press the reset button every night

 Before you go up to bed, do a sweep around your common areas.
-Fold the blanket back on the couch, turn the dishwasher on, wipe down the countertops, pick up any stray items and put them back where they belong.
+Fold the blanket back on the couch, turn the dishwasher on, wipe down the countertops, pick up any stray items, and put them back where they belong.

-- Write it down
+3. Write it down

 Writing yourself notes or lists helps you stick to the things that you need to do.
 Be sure you don’t overwhelm yourself either.
 There is no point in writing absolutely everything down as it will just lead to things not being completed and you feeling defeated.

-- Prep and Plan
+4. Prep and Plan

 You could start small and just prep school/work lunches the night before and what you’re going to eat for breakfast.
-If you are a busy family with a lot of extra curricular activities, then coming up with a meal plan for the week can really help, and yes, that can include eating out too.
+If you are a busy family with a lot of extracurricular activities, then coming up with a meal plan for the week can really help, and yes, that can include eating out too.

-- Cleaning on a Schedule
+5. Cleaning on a Schedule

-For example: Monday is kitchen cleaning only, Tuesday is bathrooms, Wednesday is bedrooms, Thursday is dining room, Friday is playroom, then on Sunday it could be washing/changing bed sheets and vacuum all over the house.
+For example: Monday is kitchen cleaning only, Tuesday is bathrooms, Wednesday is bedrooms, Thursday is dining room, Friday is playroom, and then on Sunday it could be washing/changing bed sheets and vacuuming all over the house.
 Again, this may not work for everyone so you have to find something that would fit in with your life and your schedule.

 These tips and tricks aren’t meant to be exhaustive.
 Finding what works for you and your family is key.
 Above all else, give yourself grace.